futuredapp/Engineering-Handbook/docs/teams/fullstack/coding_standards/20_secure_coding.md

 - **Regularly update** your Node.js, Vue.js, NestJS, and other dependencies to patch security vulnerabilities.
 - **Example:**
-  Use `npm audit` or Dependabot to monitor for vulnerabilities.
+  Use `yarn audit` or Dependabot to monitor for vulnerabilities.

 ### 7. **Error Handling and Logging**